Porsche Macan Review & Prices

 Powerful and well-tuned brakes mean you can push on on country roads with confidence and the quick, accurate steering helps you guide the Macan into corners, knowing that you’ll get plenty of warning when the front tyres start to run out of grip.

 Even through a series of sharp bends, the car’s controlled suspension stops body lean from getting out of hand.
-It’s not quite as comfortable over bumps as a regular Audi Q5 – especially if you choose the huge 21-inch wheels – but it’s not enough of a problem that you absolutely must opt for the comfier still optional air suspension.
+It’s not quite as comfortable over bumps as a regular Audi Q5 – especially if you choose the huge 21-inch wheels – but it’s not enough of a problem that you feel the need to opt for the optional air suspension on non-GTS models.

 In the GTS, however, air suspension is standard, but it’s been further developed with a sportier tune and 10mm lower ride height.
 It’s a really sharp and engaging driver’s car for something so big and heavy, but does sacrifice some comfort as a result.